npmitchell/qBio/README.md

 The data you are working with was taken from live, multiview lightsheet microscopy imaging of the midgut across ~2.5 hrs of development.
-We used computer vision tools (Mitchell & Cislo, 2023) to extract the tissue surface over time.
+We used computer vision tools (Mitchell & Cislo, *Nature Methods* 2023) to extract the tissue surface over time.
+Briefly, we trained a two-stage 3D pixel classifier (iLastik autocontext workflow) to label the pixels of the endoderm and yolk as one probability channel and the muscle layer as another, then identified a 3D segmentation of the gut.
+The segmentation minimized an energy functional with surface tension, pressure, and attachment terms (see Active Contours Without Edges, see Márquez-Neila et al, *IEEE Trans Pattern Anal Mach Intell .* 2014 and Chan & Vese, *IEEE Transactions on Image Processing* 2001).
+Marching Cubes identified the segmentation's surface as a triangulation, which we then smoothed with a Poisson disk reconstruction and Laplacian filters.
-Here you are presented with these mesh triangulations.
+Here you are presented with the resulting mesh triangulations.

 ![midgut](figures/00_gut.jpg)
 *Figure 3: Multiview lightsheet imaging and computer vision tools enable analysis of chiral shape changes in gut morphogenesis.*